National Council for the Revolutionary Command: Establishment and structure

-The NCRC was composed of 12 Ba'athists and eight Nasserists and independents.
-Its exact membership was kept secret for the first few months.
-Though some civilians were admitted, it was dominated by military officers.
-Within the NCRC, the military officers created already before the NCRC was established, the military Committee to hold the real power described as a "Junta within a Junta."
-The military committee had five members: Muhammad Umran (Chairman until 8 March 1963), Salah Jadid, Hafez al-Assad, Abdul-Karim al-Jundi and Ahmad al-Miration.
-Also within the NCRC there was also a military organisation, which consisted of 12 branches resembling their civilian counterparts.
-The military organisation was led by a central committee, which represented the military committee.
+Even before the NCRC's formal establishment, a clandestine Military Committee had been formed to serve as the regime's true seat of power, described as a "junta within a junta."
+This committee consisted of five key figures: Muhammad Umran (Chairman until 8 March 1963), Salah Jadid, Hafez al-Assad, Abdul-Karim al-Jundi, and Ahmad al-Mir.
+Parallel to the Council, a specialised military organisation was established, comprising twelve branches that mirrored their civilian counterparts.
+This organisation was governed by a central committee that acted as a direct proxy for the Military Committee.

-The new government's priority was to establish an Arab union with Iraq, where Ba'athists seized control in February 1963, and the United Arab Republic (Egypt).
-Although the Syrian Baathists initially (under pressure from civilian pro-Nasserist demonstrators) declared their desire to return former union with Egypt, no serious steps toward unification were taken.
-Moreover, between 28 April -2 May, the junta purged dozens of Nasserist officers in the Syrian army.
-And months later, Ba'athist regime in Iraq was overthrown.
-In May 1964, the NCRC implemented a provisional constitution providing for a cabinet, a Presidential Council, and an appointed legislature composed of "people's organizations."
-The NCRC was dissolved following the 1966 coup d'état by dissident army officers.
+The new government's primary diplomatic objective was the formation of an Arab union involving Iraq (where the Ba'athists had seized power in February 1963) and the United Arab Republic (as Egypt was officially known at the time).
+While the Syrian Ba'athists, bowing to pressure from pro-Nasserist demonstrators, initially signaled a desire to restore the former union with Egypt, these declarations were largely superficial.
+No concrete steps toward unification were taken.
+On the contrary, between 28 April and 2 May, the junta purged dozens of Nasserist officers from the Syrian army, and by late 1963, the Ba'athist regime in Iraq had been overthrown.